Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Introduction

-Additionally, we perform simulations that reveal: (i) without error-feedback, compressed \texttt{TD}(0) can end up making little to no progress; and (ii) with error-feedback, the performance of compressed \texttt{TD}(0) complies with our theory.
+\textbf{Scope of our Work.} We note that our work is primarily theoretical in nature, in the same spirit as several recent finite-time RL papers~\cite{dalal, bhandari_finite, srikant, doan, khodadadian}.
+We do, however, report simulations on moderately sized (100 states) MDPs that reveal: (i) \textit{without error-feedback (EF), compressed \texttt{TD}(0) can end up making little to no progress}; and (ii) with EF, the performance of compressed \texttt{TD}(0) complies with our theory.
+These simulations are in line with those known in optimization for deep learning~\cite{stichsparse, emp1, emp2, reddystich}, where one empirically observes significant benefits of performing EF.
+Succinctly, we convey: \textit{compressed TD learning algorithms with EF are just as robust as their SGD counterparts, and exhibit similar convergence guarantees}.

-In what follows, we briefly outline some related work; a more detailed description can be found in the Appendix.